 Many practitioners who diagnose patients with leaky gut syndrome claim that a lack of adequate studies does not mean it doesn’t exist.
 While this could be possible, diagnosing and treating a disease that we don’t have evidence for can be dangerous, which is why the medical community uses such rigorous testing to scientifically support any new diagnoses, medications, or treatment plans before recommending them to patients.

 If you have any more questions or concerns about ‘leaky gut syndrome’ or intestinal permeability, talk to your medical doctor or gastroenterologist.
-Although a practitioner with lesser education might be able to recommend natural products to assist with your physician-prescribed treatment regimens, it’s paramount to leave the diagnosing process to physicians who have training in medicine that is supported by the best scientific research and clinical experience.
+Although some practitioner might recommend natural products to assist with your physician-prescribed treatment regimens, it’s paramount to leave the diagnosing process to physicians who have training in medicine that is supported by the best scientific research and clinical experience.